TWA Flight Center: Roof

 The roof was designed to span a wide space using as little material as possible.
-It is composed of two upward-slanting concrete shells at the edges, which resemble wings, and two smaller shells slanting downward toward the front and back of the structure.
+It is composed of two upward-slanting concrete shells at the edges, which resemble birds' wings, and two smaller shells slanting downward toward the front and back of the structure.
 The upward-slanting shells reach up to 75 ft above ground level.
 The shells converge at the center, where each of the four shells supports the others.
 Four Y-shaped piers support the roof, facing the front and back; these measure 51 ft tall by 315 ft long.
 Skylights are placed within the gaps between the shells.
 The roof weighs 6000 ST, (Note: Some sources cite the roof as using 5000 ST of concrete and 500 ST of steel, for a total of 5500 ST.) covering about 1.5 acre.
 The concrete varies in thickness from 7 in at the edges to 40 in at the convergence of the four shells.
+(Note: Another source describes the shell's thickness as varying from 7 to 44 in.)
 The roof shells are cantilevered by up to 80 ft and contain steel reinforcement to accommodate the roof's weight.
 The main entrance is on the land side, where the roof projects over a sidewalk (formerly a driveway) with a scupper.

-When the TWA Flight Center was erected, thin-shell concrete roofs could not be built in other parts of New York City; the roof could only be built because the Port Authority of New York and New Jersey was exempt from New York City's building code.
-The shape of the roof also recalled that of the Chevrolet Impala's "gull wing", developed by General Motors, for which Saarinen had previously designed the GM Technical Center.
+When the TWA Flight Center was erected, thin-shell concrete roofs could not be built in other parts of New York City due to building code restrictions.
+The roof could be built only because the Port Authority of New York and New Jersey was exempt from city building codes.
+The shape of the roof recalled that of the Chevrolet Impala's "gull wing", developed by General Motors, for which Saarinen had designed the GM Technical Center.

 Interior

+The TWA Flight Center incorporated many innovations for its time, including closed-circuit television, a central public address system, baggage carousels, a schedule board, baggage scales, and gates that were distant from the headhouse.
+TWA staff received instructions through a pneumatic tube system.
+Departing and arriving passengers at the TWA Flight Center were not separated into their own areas, a common practice at other airport terminals.
+A writer for The American Scholar magazine said the overall layout acted like a grand procession, with passengers ascending from the entrance.
+Passengers continued from the headhouse to the flight wings, two outlying gate structures detached from the headhouse.
+The historian Alice T. Friedman said the design allowed occupants to both engage in activities (such as sitting down or observing planes) and to watch others partake in the same activities.
+According to the writer Kornel Ringli, the interior's curving shape created an impression of movement and speed, which was then amplified in popular media.